-Thrombotic/thromboembolic complications may result from increases in platelet counts with Nplate use secondary to drug-induced thrombocytosis, regardless of the underlying disease.
-There is insufficient evidence to establish a relationship between maximum platelet threshold and risk of thrombotic/thromboembolic complications.
-Portal vein thrombosis has been reported in patients with chronic liver disease receiving Nplate.
+Thrombotic/thromboembolic complications have resulted from increases in platelet counts with Nplate use secondary to drug-induced thrombocytosis, regardless of the underlying disease.
+Thrombotic/ thromboembolic events including deep vein thrombosis (1.4%), pulmonary embolism (1.2%) and myocardial infarction (0.8%) have been observed with the use of Nplate in the ITP population.
+Other thrombotic events including transient ischemic attack have been reported.
+These events have occurred regardless of platelet counts.
+Portal vein thrombosis has been reported in patients with and without chronic liver disease receiving Nplate.